Venue: Department of the Taoiseach, Room 301, Government Buildings, D02 R583

 Civil Service Renewal (CSR) Action 24 update: Improving how data is collected, managed and shared

-The Board were updated on several developments relating to Action 24 of the CSR.
+The Board were updated on a number of developments relating to Action 24 of the CSR.

 Environment and Climate Statistics